rumoncarter/Technology-Code-of-Practice/README.md

 Build technology that uses open standards to ensure your technology works and communicates with other technology, and can easily be upgraded and expanded.

-### 5. Use cloud first
+### 5. Use cloud intelligently

-Use public cloud first as stated in the government’s cloud first policy.
+Use public cloud intelligently, as stated in the government’s in-development cloud policy.
+[Note: Adapted from the UK's "cloud first" practice and policy.]

 ### 6. Make things secure